NOW ACCEPTING RESERVATIONS FOR THE 2025 SEASON - MAY TO SEPTEMBER

 and in later additions, the latest in 1894, which are obvious if you look closely at the outside walls.

-La Dogana (translation: the Customs House) collected tariffs due on goods transported down the old road to Cagnano, the village on the ridge behind the house (a parish which now has only 8 ‘living’ houses but whose annual fiesta attracts over 100 people whose roots are here), which passed right by the house.
+La Dogana (translation: the Customs House) collected tariffs due on goods transported down the old road from Cagnano, the village on the ridge behind the house, which now has only 8 ‘living’ houses but whose annual fiesta attracts over 100 people with roots there.

 The original owners were the princely Florentine Buoncompagni family which owned all the land hereabouts that was not owned by the Bourbon family.
 Their main residence was the castello